Mother’s Day for Peace

 All Rights Reserved.

-This homily was delivered on 9th May 2010.
+Father Hanly’s homily for 6th Sunday of Easter, Year C, was delivered on 9th May 2010.

 If you would like to use this transcript please contact us at firstname.lastname@example.org for permission.

 It is sometimes hard to hear Father’s words, so please let us know if you think we have made a mistake in any of our transcripts, and let us have your suggestions.